manuraj-marmeto/volume-discount/README.md

 }
 ```

-step 3: Add variable value used in step 2 mutation
+Step 3: Add variable value used in step 2 mutation

 ```shell
 {